-1. Does your medical school partner with community organizations to promote planetary and environmental health?
-Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
-Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
-The institution partners with community organizations, but the medical school is not part of that partnership.
-No, there is no such meaningful community partnership.
+3.1.
+Does your medical school partner with community organizations to promote planetary and environmental health?

+- 3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health. - 2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health. - 1 The institution partners with community organizations, but the medical school is not part of that partnership. - 0 No, there is no such meaningful community partnership.

-Score explanation: Alpert Medical School partners with the Providence Neighborhood Planting Program (pnpp.org).
-PNPP works closely with the City of Providence to develop green spaces within the city through planting trees.
+Score explanation: Alpert Medical School partners with the Providence Neighborhood Planting Program (pnpp.org) and Farm Fresh Rhode Island (farmfreshri.org).
+PNPP works closely with the City of Providence to develop green spaces within the city through planting trees, and Farm Fresh RI works to reduce food waste and increase accessibility to locally sourced foods.
 Brown medical students had two opportunities, in the spring of 2022 and again in the fall of 2022, to attend neighborhood tree planting events.
 Outside of the medical school, there are other opportunities offered through Brown University, such as Clean Break, where items that are going to be thrown away by students are donated to the Providence community.
 On the community partnerships and volunteering portal "Brown Engage," there are 7 community partners in which Brown students have volunteered in the past that are related to planetary health initiatives.
 However, these partnerships are through Brown University and not Alpert Medical School.

-2. Does your medical school offer community-facing courses or events regarding planetary health?
+3.2.
+Does your medical school offer community-facing courses or events regarding planetary health?
 3 The medical school offers community-facing courses or events at least once every year.
 2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
 1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
 0 The institution/medical school have not offered such community-facing courses or events.

-Score explanation: Alpert Medical School does not offer any courses or events on planetary health that are specifically targeted to community members.
+Score explanation: In 2022, Alpert Medical School offered a lecture titled "Planetary Health: Tackling Emerging Disease to Extreme Heat" during the school's family weekend, which was open to community members.
 There is a radio podcast "Possibly," which has weekly episodes about important planetary health topics.
 This is a partnership with the Public's Radio in Rhode Island and the Institute at Brown for Environment at Society (IBES), however Alpert Medical School is not involved in this initiative.
+The Planetary Health Preclinical elective now has a required community service learning component, which encourages local partnerships and community engagement.

-3. Does your medical school have regular coverage of issues related to planetary health and/o or sustainable healthcare in university update communications?
+3.3.
+Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.
+- 2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - 1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - 0 Students do not receive communications about planetary health or sustainable healthcare.

-Score explanation: On the news portion of the Alpert Medical School website, there are occasionally articles and public events advertising regarding planetary health.
+Score explanation: AMS now has a dedicated Planetary Health website (https://planetary-health.brown.edu/) which went live this year.
+On that webpage, the school's education, impact, and innovation are highlighted to the public.
+We expect regular coverage of issues related to planetary health to come through the website.
+On the news portion of the Alpert Medical School website, there are occasionally articles and public events advertising regarding planetary health.
 Specifically, Today@Brown is a newsletter sent out to students and Brown community members which occasionally advertises planetary health events.
-However, AMS does not have any formal communications platforms solely providing regular coverage of planetary health topics.